-Please Note: It is required that nature images be entered in the Nature category (slide or digital competitions).
-Nature images that have been manipulated outside of allowed enhancements (per the PSA definition of Nature) may be entered in the General competition, provided the maker indicates on the file name that it is a manipulated image.
+Please Note: It is required that nature images be entered in the Nature category .
+Nature images that have been manipulated outside of allowed enhancements (per the PSA definition of Nature) may be entered in the general competition, provided the maker indicates on the file name that it is a manipulated image.
 Also, a nature image may not contain "the hand of man," like a fence, etc. (per the PSA definition of Nature).
 Natural landscapes and seascapes may be entered in either General or Nature.